Daily Diet and Energy

 Stabilize your blood sugar

-The blood sugar roller coaster (spikes followed by sharp drops) is the main cause of energy slumps.
-Every time your blood sugar drops quickly, the brain sends hunger and fatigue signals to push you toward sugar.
-Breaking this cycle is key to steady energy.
+The blood sugar rollercoaster (spikes followed by sharp drops) is the main cause of energy crashes.
+Every time your blood sugar drops rapidly, the brain sends hunger and fatigue signals to push you to eat sugar.
+Breaking this cycle is the key to stable energy.

 2